mwarning/KadNode/openwrt/README.md

 The images and all \*.ipk packages are now inside the bin/ folder.
 You can install the kadnode .ipk using "opkg install \<ipkg-file\>" on the router.

-For details please check the OpenWrt/LEDE documentation.
+For details please check the OpenWrt documentation.

 ## Build Notes